aziascreations/Web-NibblePoker/readme.md

 The [.htaccess](.htaccess) file has been made public **on purpose** since it does not contain any private information and because it could be used by other people to create their website more easily since these configuration files are a nightmare to work with.<br>
-Especially with the lang redirections.
+Especially with redirections to handle language changes and whatnot.

 ## Content
 ### Blog